Mad-ness/khadas-vim2/README.md

 # khadas-vim2
 Some notes about using Khadas VIM2 board.
-This notes are oriented on Gentoo users.
+The notes are oriented on Gentoo users.
 It's suggested that the bootloaded (u-boot) has not been overwritten.

 To simplify some work install any Linux OS to run the board first.